 One of Rosie’s top priorities is building features to help independent retailers like you move into the grocery ecommerce game, and fully customize the look and feel of your online shop to create a memorable and distinct experience for your customers.

 Collections is the latest in a long line of features giving you the tools to design your customer’s online experience.
-But digital merchandising features like marketing panels and Collections aren’t only meant to shape the look and feel of your site.
-They can also play a strategic role in boosting the sales of specific items, directing customers to products you want them to shop, and increasing average basket size.
+But digital merchandising features like marketing panels and Collections aren’t only designed to shape the look and feel of your site.
+They also play a strategic role in boosting the sales of specific items, directing customers to products you want them to shop, and increasing average basket size.

-In February’s Fireside Chat, we explore how to build Collections and some of the ways they can play an essential role in growing your online sales.
-We also heard from three Rosie retailers using Collections in different ways: Maddie Gilbert, Senior Marketing Specialist at AFS, Allison Morrison, Director of Marketing and Events for Clark’s Market, and Jordan Falslev, E-commerce Coordinator at Lee’s Marketplace.
+In February’s Fireside Chat, we explore how to build Collections and some of the ways they can play an essential role in growing your online grocery sales.
+We also heard from three real independent retailers using Collections in different ways: Maddie Gilbert, Senior Marketing Specialist at AFS, Allison Morrison, Director of Marketing and Events for Clark’s Market, and Jordan Falslev, E-commerce Coordinator at Lee’s Marketplace.

 Not only is it convenient for your customers to see salsa right by the tortilla chips, but sometimes strategically placed items are a huge part of getting customers to buy more than they intended to.
 With Collections, a customer who only planned to purchase eggs for breakfast may be inspired to also add ham, cheese, peppers, and onion to their cart after seeing your suggestions for an omelet.
 Get creative with the products you promote together in a Collection to see your average basket sizes grow.